mvolkmann/blog/src/next-js.md

 Custom TypeScript types can be defined in many places.
 One option is to create the top-level file `types.d.ts` and define all custom types used by a project there.

+The file `tsconfig.json` specifies files that should be automatically imported in the `"include"` option.
+By default this includes `**/*.ts`, but this can be modified for each project.
+With the default setting, `types.d.ts` is automatically imported.
-This file is automatically imported, so any source file in the project can use the types without importing them.
+Any source file in the project can use the types defined there without importing them.
+However, code editors may not recognized the types as being defined unless they are imported.

 ## Generating Static Pages